 Typically, Dr. Cheatham recommends one of two surgical procedures to treat complex hernia conditions - open repair surgery, which requires an incision to access the hernia, or minimally invasive laparoscopy surgery.
 Hernia surgeries take about an hour to perform and generally do not require an overnight stay in the hospital.
 Stitches or mesh are used to reinforce the abdomen wall during both procedures.

-Dr. Cheatham earned his medical degree from Vanderbilt University School of Medicine in Nashville, and completed his general surgery residency training and a two-year surgical critical care fellowship at Vanderbilt University Medical Center.
-He currently holds faculty appointments at the University of Florida, Florida State University and University of Central Florida.
+Dr. Cheatham earned his medical degree from Vanderbilt University School of Medicine in Nashville and then completed his general surgery residency and surgical critical care fellowship at the university’s medical center.

 About Dr. Cheatham

 Dr. Cheatham is certified by the American Board of Surgery and a fellow of the American College of Surgeons and American College of Critical Care Medicine.
 In addition to publishing more than 200 abstracts, manuscripts and book chapters, he has an interest in clinical research spanning two decades and holds faculty appointments at the University of Florida, Florida State University, and University of Central Florida.

 He is active in medical missions and international disaster relief through Samaritan’s Purse and World Medical Mission, where he has served on the board of directors since 2008.
 He has volunteered his time as a short-term missionary in Africa, Asia and South America since 1986.